Biorthogonal polynomials related to quantum transport theory of disordered wires: Introduction

 It is clear that Item \ref{enu:req:one-cut_reg:1} implies that $\mu$ is a probability measure, and Item \ref{enu:req:one-cut_reg:2} further implies that $d\mu(x) = \psi(x) dx$ is a ``one-cut'' probability measure in the sense that its support is a compact interval and its probability density is positive everywhere in the interior of the support.
-Items \ref{enu:req:one-cut_reg:4} and \ref{enu:req:one-cut_reg:5} are slightly stronger than the Euler-Lagrange equation of the variational problem \eqref{eq:energy_functional}, so if $\psi(x)$ satisfies all Items \ref{enu:req:one-cut_reg:1}, \ref{enu:req:one-cut_reg:2}, \ref{enu:req:one-cut_reg:4} and \ref{enu:req:one-cut_reg:5}, then $d\mu(x) = \psi(x) dx$ is the unique equilibrium measure defined by the minimization of $I_V$, as stated in Proposition \ref{thm:potential_theory}.
-At last, Item \ref{enu:req:one-cut_reg:3} means that the equilibrium measure is regular at $0$, the ``hard edge'', and $b$, the ``soft edge''.
-(The regularity of the equilibrium measure also includes Item \ref{enu:req:one-cut_reg:2} that means it is regular in the interior of the support, and includes Item \ref{enu:req:one-cut_reg:5} that means it is regular out of the support.)
-Throughout this paper, we only consider potential functions $V$ that is one-cut regular with a hard edge.
+Items \ref{enu:req:one-cut_reg:4} and \ref{enu:req:one-cut_reg:5} are slightly stronger than the Euler-Lagrange equation of the variational problem \eqref{eq:energy_functional}, so if $\psi(x)$ satisfies all of Items \ref{enu:req:one-cut_reg:1}, \ref{enu:req:one-cut_reg:2}, \ref{enu:req:one-cut_reg:4}, and \ref{enu:req:one-cut_reg:5}, then $d\mu(x) = \psi(x) dx$ is the unique equilibrium measure defined by the minimization of $I_V$, as stated in Proposition \ref{thm:potential_theory}.
+Finally, Item \ref{enu:req:one-cut_reg:3} means that the equilibrium measure is regular at $0$ (the ``hard edge'') and $b$ (the ``soft edge'').
+(The regularity of the equilibrium measure also includes Item \ref{enu:req:one-cut_reg:2}, which means it is regular in the interior of the support, and Item \ref{enu:req:one-cut_reg:5}, which means it is regular outside the support.)
+Throughout this paper, we only consider potential functions $V$ that are one-cut regular with a hard edge.

-Given a potential function $V$, generally it is hard to determine if $V$ is one-cut regular with a hard edge.
-In this paper, we are satisfied with the following partial result:
+Given a potential function $V$, it is generally difficult to determine whether $V$ is one-cut regular with a hard edge.
+In this paper, the following partial result suffices for our purposes. \begin{thm} If the potential function $V$ is real analytic on $[0, \infty)$, satisfies \eqref{eq:growth_at_infty}, and